OpShin/uplc/README.md

 This is a side product of the development of a pythonic smart contract language for the Cardano blockchain and hence much tailored to the needs of that development.

+Most likely it *can* do what you would like to do but its not properly documented.
+Please do reach out via Discord or GitHub issue if you think this tool could be of use to you.

 Contributions are very welcome.